srishtivishnoi2102/codingcalender/README.md

 # codingcalender
-This helps in segerating and listing all the coding events into 3 categories as Past Events, Running Events and Upcoming Events
+This script helps in segerating and listing all the coding events into 3 categories as Past Events, Running Events and Upcoming Events